-How often should you change nylon guitar strings
+How often should you change nylon guitar strings?

-As a general rule, you won’t need to change your nylon strings as frequently as you change your steel strings and the different gauges of nylon tend to deteriorate at different rates.
+As a general rule, you won’t need to change your nylon strings as frequently as you change your steel strings and different gauges of nylon tend to deteriorate at different rates.

-For example the treble strings on a classical or flamenco guitar (high E, b and G) really don’t deteriorate all that much compared to the wound bass strings (D, A and Low E) which due to the higher amplitude of the strings compared to standard strings can show visible signs of deterioration e.g. the winding is coming apart, or the strings become marked by the fret wires.
+For example, the lighter/treble strings on a classical or flamenco guitar (high E, B, and G) don’t deteriorate all that much compared to the wound bass strings (D, A, and Low E) which due to the higher amplitude of the strings can show visible signs of deterioration e.g. the winding is coming apart, or the strings become marked by the fret wires.

 How to make your guitar strings last longer